mike14747/next-with-auth/README.md

 -   There is still a login redirect bug in middleware protected pages.
 Implement it when it's working better?
 -   Why are my server-side console.logs not showing up?
 -   Figure out optimized typescript-eslint config?
+-   Should I be closing the mongodb connection after use in serverless functions?
+-   Upgrade to mongodb v5.0.0?
+-   I've added "{/* @ts-expect-error Server Component */}" to each server component page that's been converted to typescript for now until the known issues between next and typescript are resolved.

 ---